SeisComP/main/apps/tools/inventory/scinv/descriptions/scinv.rst

 ----

 Synchronises an applications inventory with a given source given as file(s).
+It checks the consistency of the inventory using :ref:`scinv_check` before synchronization.
 The applications inventory is either read from the database or given with *--inventory-db*.
 As a result all information in the source is written to target and target does not contain any additional information.
 The source must hold all